YichaoOU/DREAM_promoter/README.md

 # DREAM random promoter expression prediction

+Please see our final report `DREAM_promoter_2022_Peppa.docx` or `DREAM_promoter_2022_Peppa.pdf`.

+Please find our final submission file `final_submission.txt`

+This README file mainly aims to provide an introduction on how to run our code.

 ## Aim

 The input data is `train_sequences.txt`.
+(Please download it yourself from the DREAM challenge website.)
 It is a two-col tsv file where the first column is the random promoter sequences, most of them are 110bp and the first 18bp and last 15bp are always the same.
 The second column is the observed expression value.

 The goal is to create a deep learning model that can predict the gene expression given any DNA sequences.